tug17/HESS-Paper-Code/README.md

-# Hindcast-LSTM-model for improvment of hydrological forecasts
-Accompanying code for our HESS paper (SUBMITTED) "Long Short-Term Memory Networks for Real-time Flood Forecast Correction: A Case Study for an Underperforming Hydrologic Model"
+Accompanying code for our HESS paper (Submission 2) "Long Short-Term Memory Networks for Enhancing Real-time Flood Forecasts: A Case Study for an Underperforming Hydrologic Model"

 ```
 Gegenleithner, S., Pirker, M., Dorfmann, C., Kern, R., Schneider, J., 2024.
 Long Short-Term Memory Networks for Real-time Flood Forecast Correction: A Case Study for an Underperforming Hydrologic Model.
 ```

-The manuscript can be found here : [Long Short-Term Memory Networks for Real-time Flood Forecast Correction: A Case Study for an Underperforming Hydrologic Model (TO BE UPDATED)](https://github.com/tug17/ForecastModel)
+The preprint of the manuscript can be found here : [Long Short-Term Memory Networks for Real-time Flood Forecast Correction: A Case Study for an Underperforming Hydrologic Model (Preprint)](https://egusphere.copernicus.org/preprints/2024/egusphere-2024-1030/)

-The code in this repository was used to produce and train all models in our manuscript.
+The code in this repository was used to produce and train all models and create all figures and tables in our manuscript.

-## Content of the repository
+## Content of the repository `HESS-Paper-Code/`

-py-files
+`src/`
+   - `src/data/`            contains the input dataset 'Dataset.csv'
+      - `src/data/indices`  contains sequence index arrays in .pkl format
+   - `src/ForecastModel/`          contains the entire code to create, train and tune ARIMA and LSTM models
+   - `src/ForecastModel/models.py` model architectures code
+   - `src/ForecastModel/tuners.py` tuner code
+   - `src/ForecastModel/data/`     contains code for data model to load samples during training
+   - `src/ForecastModel/utils/`    contains code for metrics and loss calculations, as well as post- and preprocessing functions
+   - `src/trials/`              save folder for models during hyperparameter tuning
+   - `src/run_arima.py`         python file to run ARIMA model calibration and prediction
+   - `src/run_preprocessing.py` python file for preprocessing indices
+   - `src/run_tuner.py`         python file to train our ML models
+- `tb_logs/`             contains tensorboard logs for all model variants evaluated during the tuning process
+- `models/`              contains final trained models, fold predictions and evaluated metrics
+   - `models/ARIMA`      contains ARIMA result files
+   - `models/PBHM-HLSTM` contains PBHM-HLSTM result files and model save files for each fold
+   - `models/eLSTM`      contains eLSTM result files and model save files for each fold
+- `fig*.ipynb`               notebooks used to create paper figures
+- `h_create_tables.ipynb`    notebook used to create paper all Latex tables
+- `h_evaluate_metrics.ipynb` notebook to evalute the model performance metrics and saves them into a ".txt" file
 - `environment.yml`          contains installed packages and dependencies
-- `run_arima.py` python file to run ARIMA model calibration and prediction
-- `run_preprocessing.py` python file for preprocessing and creating random data
-- `run_tuner.py` python file to train our ML models
-- `notebook_*` notebooks used to create paper figures and tables as well as auxiliary plots
-- `ForecastModel/` contains the entire code to create, train and tune ARIMA and LSTM models
-   - `ForecastModel/models.py` model architectures code
-   - `ForecastModel/tuners.py` tuner code
-   - `ForecastModel/data/` contains code for data model to load samples during training
-   - `ForecastModel/utils/` contains code for metrics and loss calculations, as well as post- and preprocessing functions
-- `data/` containes Dataset.csv
-   - `data/indices` contains sequence index arrays in .pkl format
-- `tb/` contains tuner logs and hyperparameters for tensorboard
-- `rst/` contains final trained models, fold predictions and evaluated metrics
-   - `rst/ARIMA` contains ARIMA result files
-   - `rst/HLSTM-PBHM` contains HLSTM-PBHM result files and model save files for each fold
-   - `rst/HLSTM` contains HLSTM result files and model save files for each fold

 ## Setup to run the code locally
 Download this repository either as zip-file or clone it to your local file system by running

 ```
-git clone git@github.com:tug17/ForecastModel.git
+git clone git@github.com:tug17/HESS-Paper-Code.git
 ```

 ### Setup Python environment